HenningUe/iphoto-downloader/docs/SPEC.md

   - the release workflow shall be trigger, whenever a new release is requested in github for this repo, i.e. link "https://github.com/.../releases/new" is called
   - The release workflow shall created executables for windows and linux
   - Before the creation of the executables start the full test-suite shall be executed.
 Any error shall cause an aboration.
+  - The windows executable shall be published automatically to winget, i.e. the Windows Package Manager.
+  - The linux executable shall be published automatically to APT (Advanced Packaging Tool), i.e. the ubuntu package manager

 ---